What’s the Difference Between Blockchain & Distributed Ledger Technology?

 Andreas Wallendahl of ConsenSys explains this nicely by placing blockchain and distributed ledgers on a spectrum.
 On the one side, you have public blockchains.
 These have many nodes, are decentralized and can be used by anyone in the world.
 At the other end, you have a single database with one node, and next to that, as you move a little toward the middle of the spectrum, a database shared between just two or three nodes or a distributed ledger.

-The reality is that almost all businesses will either only need data for themselves, which means that a simple database will usually suffice or they may need to share data with a few other parties which can be handled by a distributed ledger.
-If you can solve your business’ needs using a central database a blockchain is not a viable option.
+The reality is almost all businesses will either only need data for themselves, which means that a simple database will usually suffice or they may need to share data with a few other parties which can be handled by a distributed ledger.
+If you can solve your needs using a central database, a blockchain is not a viable option.

 Blockchains become more relevant when multiple businesses need to maintain and share data in a situation where trust is an issue.
 It may also be applicable in cases where reliance on a central party to store and validate transaction data is not optimal or where there is a requirement for records to be immutable.
 Using a blockchain is an option where the ability to do things like tokenize assets and write smart contracts is required.

-Of course, this is just a high-level overview and there are many different matters that need to be assessed.
-For deeper insight, check out our how does the blockchain work series.
+Of course, this is just a high-level overview and many different matters need to be assessed.
+For more in-depth insight, check out our how does the blockchain work series.